Noroda/yacs/README.md

 # Yet Another Crappy Scanner (YACS)
 YACS is my poor attempt on using minequery with masscan

-If you ever want to use this thing then build it
+If you ever want to use this thing then install masscan and build the repo

 ## How do I build YACS?
 ```